pranjals149/100-Days-Of-Code/README.md

 Day 74 : Took a break from coding, started preparing for end sems and revised concepts of Data Communication and Computer Networks.

 Day 75 : Studied for Oracle Autonomous Database Specialist Certification Examination.

+Day 76 : Revised the concepts of Software Engineering and Project Management.